College Hill Residential Historic District: 19th century

+20th century

 In the first half of the 20th century, the Speer Lumber Co. of Easton settled in College Hill.
-The company supplied lumber and provided high quality millwork to the entire Lehigh Valley and in parts of New Jersey as well.
+The company supplied lumber and provided high quality millwork to the Lehigh Valley and parts of New Jersey.
 It later became the Hummel Lumber Company in the 1940s and still exists today at its original location.
 A majority of the 200 residences that were built by the company were based on old and famous architectural styles.

 In 1992, the College Hill Residential Historic District was added to the National Register of Historic Places in recognition of the extensive collection of stately homes and mansions that were constructed between 1830 and 1940, including the McKelvy House that was designed in 1888 by the renowned firm of McKim, Mead and White.
 The push for College Hill to become a recognized historical district was made by Sal Panto Jr., who was the mayor of Easton from 1984 to 1992 and 2008–present.
 College Hill becoming a Historical District helped the city to preserve more of the traditional and cultural buildings on the Hill and have more protective regulations and control on what could be constructed.